House envy: it stops you in your tracks and it makes you think….

 There is something really special about a place that looks right, feels right.. is right.
 A house that exudes confidence, personality and presence.
 It speaks directly to you because it is a home that fits exactly with your social aspirations and taste.

-It is a crushing blow to our self esteem to realise that house ( like so many others) will never be part of our life.
+It is a crushing blow to our self esteem; we know that house ( like so many others) will never be part of our life.

 House envy is that aching recognition of a sense of loss.